Jared-Godar/codeup_notes/sql/sql_notes.md

 ## Curriculum Exercises

-- Setup new local and remote repositoty for `database-exercises`
+- Setup new local and remote repository for `database-exercises`
 - Save queries as mysql_queries
-    - File, save query, pull up dialogue box to save in appropriate path
+    - File, save query, pull up dialogue box to save in the appropriate path

 - Can execute queries from terminal
-    - Reults are not user friendly
+    - Results are not user friendly
-    - If wiritg a script that needs info from sql search, machine readable from the terminal; But shows why GUI used.
+    - If writing a script that needs info from SQL search, machine-readable from the terminal; But shows why GUI is used.

-## Databse v.
+## Database v.
 Schema

 - Often used interchangeably
-- Some RDMBs use schema as a second level of organization *within* a databse; Separate partitions
+- Some RDMBs use schema as a second level of organization *within* a database; Separate partitions
-- Within MySQL "database" and "schema" use the same thing and can be used interchangably
+- Within MySQL, "database" and "schema" use the same thing and can be used interchangeably
 - Words like `SELECT`, `INSERT`, `CREATE` are reserved words in MySQL and cannot be used for database, table, or column names
 - Expanded list of [reserved names](https://dev.mysql.com/doc/refman/5.7/en/keywords.html)